Replication continuously copies changes from one server (the master) to another (the slave).

 The master server is an existing database that we want to replicate to a new slave.

-To get started, connect to master.example.com
+To get started, connect to master.example.com.

-on the master and grant it replication privileges.
+Add a service account named replicator on the master and grant it replication privileges.
 The slave will use this account to authenticate to the master.

 master ~ $ mysql -u root Welcome to the MySQL monitor.
 Commands end with ; or \g.
 Your MySQL connection id is 3 Server version: 5.5.29 MySQL Community Server (GPL) Copyright (c) 2000, 2012, Oracle and/or its affiliates.
 All rights reserved.
 Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective owners.
 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement. mysql> CREATE USER 'replicator'@'%' IDENTIFIED BY 'SilkInnFeatGear'; Query OK, 0 rows affected (0.00 sec) mysql> GRANT REPLICATION SLAVE, REPLICATION CLIENT ON *.* TO 'replicator'@'%'; Query OK, 0 rows affected (0.00 sec) mysql> FLUSH PRIVILEGES; Query OK, 0 rows affected (0.00 sec) mysql>

-Set those values by editing /etc/my.cnf
+Set those values by editing /etc/my.cnf:

 mysql> exit; Bye master ~ $ sudoedit /etc/my.cnf